 Se basant sur l’expérience d’accompagnement des groupes d’épargnes en réseaux au Niger et au Mali, cette session explorera comment les groupes d'épargne de femmes en tant qu’entité collective, sont devenus un canal pour l’ amélioration de l'estime de soi, de la participation politique des femmes, des changements des normes sociales, contribuant ainsi à l’élimination des barrières à l’égalité des genres.
 Le panel montrera comment ces groupes ont ouvert des portes pour que les femmes soient élues aux niveaux des conseils communaux, devenant ainsi des décideurs.
 Il présentera des évidences, des leçons, des défis et des opportunités sur la manière dont elles ont été soutenues pour travailler collectivement afin de changer les normes sociales, influencer les espaces politiques locaux.
 Enfin il examinera l’avenir d’un tel modèle en Afrique de l'Ouest.

-Based on experience in Niger and Mali supporting networked Saving Groups, this session will explore how women’s Savings Groups can collectively enhance women’s self-esteem, political participation, trigger policy and normative change, and ultimately contribute to remove barriers to gender equality.
-The panel will highlight how these groups opened doors for women to be elected in local municipal office and become decision makers.
-It will present evidence, lessons, challenges and opportunities of how they have been supported to work collectively to shift cultural norms and influence local policy spaces and look at what the future of the model holds in the West Africa.
+Based on experience in Niger and Mali supporting networked Saving Groups, this session explored how women’s Savings Groups can collectively enhance women’s self-esteem, political participation, trigger policy and normative change, and ultimately contribute to remove barriers to gender equality.
+The panel highlighted how these groups opened doors for women to be elected in local municipal office and become decision makers.
+It presented evidence, lessons, challenges and opportunities of how they have been supported to work collectively to shift cultural norms and influence local policy spaces and look at what the future of the model holds in the West Africa.

 *Cette session sera présentée en français et traduite en anglais.
-This session will be in French and translated into English.
+This session was in French and translated into English.